jkhatri23/Valuedex/backend/DATABASE_SYNC.md

 ### Automatic Updates

-The system automatically updates the database **daily at 2 AM UTC** using APScheduler.
+The system automatically updates both the primary card database and the price-point database **daily at 2 AM UTC** using APScheduler.

 To change the update time, edit `backend/app/main.py`: